A Message from Comptroller Thomas P. DiNapoli

-- Register for Retirement Online, a convenient and secure way to review your benefits and conduct transactions in real time.
-In many cases, you’ll be able to use Retirement Online instead of mailing forms or calling NYSLRS.
-Members can view benefit information, update contact information, view and update beneficiaries and apply for a loan.
+- Register for Retirement Online, a convenient and secure way to review your benefits, update account information and make requests.
+In many cases, you can use Retirement Online instead of mailing forms or calling NYSLRS.
+Members can view benefit information, update contact information, view and update beneficiaries, apply for a loan, estimate their pensions, request to purchase service credit, apply for retirement and more.
 Learn more about Retirement Online.

 - Visit our website to find forms, publications, and tips on preparing for retirement, including our 5-Step Plan for Retirement and Retirement Planning Checklist.

 - Attend a pre-retirement presentation to learn about the retirement process and discuss post-retirement issues.
 At your employer’s request, we offer these presentations designed for members within five years of retirement eligibility.